ManageIQ/manageiq.org/source/documentation/faq.html.md

 ## Is ManageIQ available as a hosted service on Amazon Web Services, GCE, Rackspace?

-ManageIQ is provided as bootable images in various formats, including AMIs for use on Amazon Web Services.
+ManageIQ is provided as bootable images in various formats.
 However, there are no plans to provide a hosted offering based on the open source ManageIQ project in the foreseeable future.

 ## How do you pronounce ManageIQ?